TheWisePigeon/deezdevz/deezdevz/read/first-post.md

 ---
 title: First Post
 date: 2020-01-01
-readingTime: 15
+readingTime: '☕ ☕ ☕ '
-tags: ' JavaScript Python Docker '
+summary: 'Just me talking about stuff'
 ---

 So this the very first post bruuuh